-Local Comprehensive Plans of each municipality in Oneida County were used to "build" the County Comprehensive Plan, especially this Chapter's Future Land Use Map.
+Local Comprehensive Plans of each municipality in Oneida County serve as the County's official Future Land Use Map.
 Table 7-1 is an inventory of each municipality's Comprehensive Plan status.
-Since these plans must be updated every 10 years, and not every Town has an updated plan adopted, the most recent version of each plan was used when available.
+Since these plans must be updated every 10 years, and not every town has an updated plan adopted, the most recent version of each plan was used when available.